Quantum-mutnauQ/Fast_Reader_GTK/README.md

 # Fast Reader

 Reader is a versatile application designed to assist users in reading text swiftly and effectively.
-Developed using the GTK library in C, this program offers a customizable interface to enhance the reading experience.
+Developed using the GTK library in C++, this program offers a customizable interface to enhance the reading experience.

 **Version 4 image**: